nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="span" class="alert alert-danger">
 :exclamation: **Danger!**
 :x: Do not attempt to modify the local storage files on your own. :x:
-If you do, program may not run as expected.
+Otherwise, _Ez-Schedule_ may not run as expected.
 </div>

 <h1 id="index">Index</h1>